valuebaseone/website-bootstrap/README.md

 # Waterbear website
-Our website is built with Bootstrap 4 with Sass and Gulp build system with these features:
+Our website is built with Bootstrap 4, Sass and Gulp with these features:

 -	Handlebars HTML templates with Panini– Panini is a super simple flat file generator for use with Gulp.
 It compiles a series of HTML pages using a common layout.
 These pages can also include HTML partials, external Handlebars helpers, or external data as JSON.
 -	Sass compilation, prefixing with Autoprefixer, and JavaScript concatenation